DavidAnson/check-pages/README.md

 Type: `Boolean`
 Default value: `false`

-Enabling `checkXhtml` attempts to parse each URL's content as [XHTML](http://en.wikipedia.org/wiki/XHTML) and fails if there are any structural errors.
+Enabling `checkXhtml` attempts to parse each URL's content as [XHTML](https://en.wikipedia.org/wiki/XHTML) and fails if there are any structural errors.

-This can be useful to ensure a page's structure is well-formed and unambiguous for browsers.
+This is useful to ensure a page's structure is well-formed and unambiguous for browsers.

 #### checkCaching